ASD-Blueprint/desktop.gov.au/patterns/byod.md

 #### Data segregation

-AVD allows users to access to Office 365 applications that are hosted on a Windows Virtual Desktop, including any hybrid applications provided these are configured appropriately within the Azure environment.
-These applications are running within a virtual desktop so the user operating the client device can only interact with the application inside the virtual machine, but cannot extract or upload data to and from the local endpoint when configured appropriately.
+AVD allows users access to Office 365 applications that are hosted on a Windows virtual desktop, including any hybrid applications provided these are configured appropriately within the Azure environment.
+The user interacts with the applications within the virtual desktop preventing the user from extracting corporate data to the local physical device.

-Virtual Desktops provides a greater level of security accessing Agency data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (the Azure enterprise landing zone).
+Virtual desktops provide a greater level of security accessing Agency data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (the Azure enterprise landing zone).

 #### Client device access